fastapi/fastapi/docs/en/docs/tutorial/handling-errors.md

 **FastAPI** uses it so that, if you use a Pydantic model in `response_model`, and your data has an error, you will see the error in your log.

 But the client/user will not see it.
-Instead, the client will receive an "Internal Server Error" with a HTTP status code `500`.
+Instead, the client will receive an "Internal Server Error" with an HTTP status code `500`.

 It should be this way because if you have a Pydantic `ValidationError` in your *response* or anywhere in your code (not in the client's *request*), it's actually a bug in your code.